What are learning assistants (LAs)?

 - “[LAs] can provide faculty very useful insights on what students are struggling with, both in the classroom and in their everyday lives.”

-If you want to participate, either as an LA or LA mentor, please contact the program director, Prof. Kim Coble.
+If you want to participate, either as a LA or LA mentor, please contact the program director, Professor Kim Coble (email@example.com).

 To learn more about LA programs around the country, visit the Learning Assistant Alliance.